 The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-The kidneys produce a hormone with assorted duties.
+The kidneys produce a hormone with assorted jobs.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
-The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.
+The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
+Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

 The only fix is to regulate your blood pressure, using medication prescribed by your doctor, and beat the effects of diabetes by following a low-sugar, low-fat, low-salt and high-fibre diet and avoiding eggs and dairy products.